Wed 4 Mar 2026 08:50-16:35

 Robert Bolton, Lead Biomedical Scientist – Point of Care and Rapid Testing, Member of the IBMS Specialist Advisory Panel for POCT, Pathology Directorate, Lancashire Teaching Hospitals NHS Foundation Trust

-Case study insight: Optimising funding, staffing and recruitment strategies at Sussex
+Enabling expansion case study: Optimising funding, staffing, and recruitment strategies in Sussex

-• Practical strategies to put in place to ensure future-proofing of the POCT team
+• Practical strategies to ensure future-proofing the POCT team

 Fadzai Fadairo, Senior Specialist Biomedical Scientist and POCT Coordinator, University Hospitals Sussex NHS Foundation Trust